Dawson v Thomson Airways Ltd: Significance

 The landmark ruling of "Dawson v Thomson Airways Ltd" created a binding case law in flight delay compensation, allowing UK residents to claim up to €600 compensation for delays as far back as six years.

 Figures from the Civil Aviation Authority (CAA) show on average 221.1 million terminal passengers per year use UK airports.
-According to statistics released by the European Commission an average of 1.5 percent of flights to/from British airports each year are delayed be three hours or more and could be potentially claimable.
+According to statistics released by the European Commission an average of 1.5 per cent of flights to/from British airports each year are delayed be three hours or more and could be potentially claimable.

 This is equivalent to approximately 3.27 million passengers per year for an additional four years (total 13.08 million passengers).
 According to the final European Commission report 'Evaluation of Regulation 261/2004', an estimated 13% of flight delays are caused by extraordinary circumstances and therefore under the terms of the regulation would be exempt from paying compensation.
 This still leaves an estimated total of 11.4 million passengers who stand to be affected by this case.

 The average claim amount is €430 meaning potentially €4 billion worth of compensation will be available dependent upon this case.

 In the same month, Bott & Co Solicitors, was involved in another landmark case regarding UK flight compensation law, in Huzar v Jet2.com.